When your customer contacts your support center via call or chat here are the top 9 pain points they face*:

 Service isn’t personalized

 Why does it happen?
 Disintegrated systems.
-It is important that your systems: your CRM, your in-app and web experiences, your social media, live chat and voice interactions—all talk to each other to build a single, unified customer experience.
+It is important that your systems: your CRM, your social media, live chat and voice interactions—can all seamlessly communicate with each other to build a unified customer experience.

 How to measure it?
 Average Handle Times and Csat, NPS